Maghnie/docs/developers/mqtt-api/specification.md

 ## Overview

-Part of the aedifion.io platform is a MQTT broker which serves as the single logical point of data ingress to the aedifion.io, e.g., all data collected in the field through the aedifion edge devices is ingested to aedifion.io through this MQTT broker and, in turn, can also be subscribed to.
+Part of the aedifion.io platform is an MQTT broker which serves as the single logical point of data ingress to the aedifion.io, e.g., all data collected in the field through the aedifion edge devices is ingested to aedifion.io through this MQTT broker and, in turn, can also be subscribed to.
 The MQTT broker is clustered, i.e., distributed over multiple independent servers, to ensure seamless scalability and high availability.

 ## MQTT Broker